 The first public performance took place at the Theater an der Wien on April 7th, 1805.
 New works by Franz Clement also shared the bill that day, along with, for example, excerpts from Luigi Cherubini’s opera Anacréon.

-A ticket to the Theatre Museum allows you to visit the small ballroom that hosted the private Eroica premiere.
+A ticket to the Theatermuseum (or the audio guide tour) allows you to visit the small venue that hosted the private Eroica premiere and one for Beethoven’s fourth symphony.

-This Eroica Saal feels smaller than you might expect, but the musical significance seems to echo down the decades and you have to fight the urge to sing loudly just to see what it sounds like.
+This Eroica Saal feels smaller than you might expect, but the musical significance seems to echo down the decades: you have to fight the urge to sing loudly just to see what it sounds like.

 Frescoes from the 1720s cover the entire ceiling, each painting representing an aspect of intellectual endeavour at Vienna’s Academy of Fine Arts (still going strong today).
 So you might spot such disciplines as music, painting, landscape gardening, engineering, and similar.

-The painter (Jacob van Schuppen) clearly “admired” the female form, many of whom seemingly felt unable to write poetry or undertake urban planning without first exposing their ample breasts.
+The painter (Jacob van Schuppen) may have indulged in a little artistic flexibility under the influence of the male gaze.
+The women he painted seemingly felt unable to write poetry or undertake urban planning without first exposing their ample breasts.
+Sigh.

 How to get to the Palais